This morning a neighbor was killed by a shark while snorkeling at a spot I snorkeled at for hours just 10 days ago.

 I know not to wear anything shiny or glittery.
 My camera looks shinny underwater and not taking my camera snorkeling with me is not an option.
 Shooting in the water is my passion in life.
 It just so happens one of my favorite things to shoot is shark food (honu/sea turtles).

 Another rule is to not go out alone.
 Excuse me while I laugh my ass off for a hundred years.
 I am alone 99.3% of the time, not just in the water, but in life.
 If I had to wait around for someone to do something with - I'd never do anything.
-Go figure that the few times I have ever been in treacherous situations out in the ocean and on land is when I was with another person.
+It figures that the few times I have ever been in treacherous situations out in the ocean and on land is when I was with another person.
 I am always safer and more vigilant when I'm by myself but shit happens.